We use CodeEasy Forum to help you to connect with like-minded people and support each other in the study process.

 Computer programming theory is covered in a clear and understandable fashion in the form of a post-apocalyptic story.
 As with any story, CodeEasy courses consist of chapters.
 Each chapter includes several lessons with programming tasks.

 You can read the story as usual, but in order to solve tasks, you need to Sign Up at CodeEasy.
 It's completely free to start!
-At the moment the CodeEasy curriculum consists of 18 chapters divided into 3 courses: Elementary,Beginner, and Intermediate.
+At the moment the CodeEasy curriculum consists of 18 chapters divided into 3 courses: Entry level,Intermediate, and Mid level.

 Now that you know how CodeEasy is structured, start reading the story to see how it works!